-The " rollback " operation consists of resetting all tables and sequences of a group in the state they had when a mark has been set.
+The " rollback " operation consists of resetting all tables and sequences of a group in the state they had when a mark was set.

-Actually, there are two rollback types:
+There are two rollback types:

 - with a " unlogged rollback ", no trace of updates that are cancelled by the rollback operation are kept, - ➤ with " logged rollback ", update cancellations are recorded in log tables, so that they can be later cancelled: the rollback operation can be ... rolled back.